unknownpedestrian/SoundBridge/docs/user_guides/COMPLETE_USER_GUIDE.md

-# SoundBridge Complete User Guide
+# BunBot Complete User Guide

-Welcome to SoundBridge - the advanced Discord radio streaming bot!
+Welcome to BunBot - the advanced Discord radio streaming bot!
 This guide covers all features and commands available in the latest version.

 ## Table of Contents